Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

 “For us, there were no elections.
 We have to have new elections in Venezuela.”

-Maduro hailed his victory as a “historic record” in a speech to thousands of cheering supporters outside the official Miraflores Palace in Caracas.
+Maduro hailed his victory for another six-year term as a “historic record” in a speech to thousands of cheering supporters outside the official Miraflores Palace in Caracas.

 “Never before has a presidential candidate taken 68 percent of the popular vote,” he said, to applause.

+“We won again!
+We triumphed again!
+We are the force of history turned into a permanent popular victory,” said Maduro.

-The official result gave Maduro 67.7 percent of the vote, with Falcon a distant second with 21.2 percent.
+The official result gave Maduro 67.7 percent of the vote, with Falcon a distant second at 21.2 percent.
 In the last opinion polls before the vote, the pair were running neck-and-neck.

-Falcon said fresh elections could be held in November or December, when they are traditionally contested.
-Maduro’s government had them brought forward by several months, which sparked international condemnation and prompted the boycott by the main opposition.
+Third-placed Javier Bertucci, an evangelist preacher who polled around 11 percent, joined in the call for new elections.

-Maduro, the political heir to the late leftist firebrand Hugo Chavez, has presided over an implosion of once wealthy oil producer Venezuela’s economy since taking office in 2013.
+Maduro, the political heir to the late leftist firebrand Hugo Chavez, has presided over an implosion of the once wealthy oil producer’s economy since taking office in 2013.

 Hyperinflation, food and medicine shortages, rising crime and broken water, power and transportation networks have sparked violent unrest, and left Maduro with a 75 percent disapproval rating.